 Common causes of truck accidents include:

-- Driver fatigue and hours-of-service violations: Truck drivers often face tight schedules, leading to exhaustion and delayed reaction times.
+Driver fatigue and hours-of-service violations: Long shifts and tight schedules can lead to exhaustion and slow reaction times.

-- Improper cargo loading: Overloaded or unsecured cargo can destabilize the truck or cause accidents during turns.
+Improper cargo loading: Overloaded or unsecured cargo can destabilize the truck or spill during turns or stops.

-- Mechanical failures: Brakes, tires, or steering systems that are not properly maintained contribute to many preventable accidents.
+Mechanical failures: Poorly maintained brakes, tires, or steering systems contribute to many avoidable accidents.

-When these factors are present, they may indicate violations of safety regulations or negligent behavior.
-Identifying the cause of the accident helps establish who may be held responsible and strengthens a victim’s claim for compensation.
+When these issues are present, they may point to violations of safety rules or careless behavior.
+Finding the cause of the crash helps determine who may be held responsible.

 Types of Truck Accidents in Idaho